 To mitigate replacement risk, a thorough understanding of replacement cost is required to know if it makes economic sense to build a new building in response to market demand.
 If it does, it is likely that competitors will emerge and that renovations will be required to keep up with the market.
 Replacement costs may vary by property type, and sub-market.

-8. Property-specific Risk: We’ve discussed market risk and asset risk – which are important considerations – but there’s another risk that is specific to an individual property or project.
+Property-specific Risk: We’ve discussed market risk and asset risk – which are important considerations – but there’s another risk that is specific to an individual property or project.
 It may also be referred to idiosyncratic risk.
-For example, in a construction project it’s important to consider the likelihood that the required approvals can’t be obtained or that the soil on the site is contaminated with chemicals or other environmental pollutants.
+For example, in a construction project, it’s important to consider the likelihood that the required approvals can’t be obtained or that the soil on the site is contaminated with chemicals or other environmental pollutants.
 Or, there may be risk associated with a property’s specific location.
-Those million dollar views can be wiped out by new construction on a neighboring parcel.
+Those million-dollar views can be wiped out by new construction on a neighboring parcel.
 Real estate investors should familiarize themselves with the specific investment property prior to making an investment decision.

 Evaluating – and mitigating – property-specific risk requires a thorough evaluation of every aspect of the property type, its location, and the jurisdictional authorities with agency over it.
 Recognizing where the risks lie and building a business plan around them should minimize property-specific risk.